wkhere/webassembly/README.md

 which you can flatten or (better!) send to the socket as it is (via [Plug] & [Cowboy] for example).

-Now what can be concluded from an example above:
+Now what can be concluded from the example above:

 * you produce HTML elements by using macros inside `builder` block
 * every element can be used with "flat" content argument or with a `do`-block